 “Can’t I just float in my bath at home?”

-When some people hear that floating involves Epsom salt, they wonder whether they can’t just recreate the experience at home with a bag of Epsom salt.
+When some people hear that floating involves Epsom salt, they wonder whether they can’t just recreate the experience at home in their bath.

 So we would like to ask you the following questions:

 Yes there really is that much Epsom salt dissolved in a float pod!
 The solution is thick with salt, making it more dense than the Dead Sea.
 This is what allows you to float on the surface of the water and be completely supported.
 This is a pallet load of salt, which would be a huge quantity to try and transport to your bathroom, not to mention costly!

 Could your floor take the extra weight if you did add that much salt?

 Many floors are not designed to take this much extra weight, particularly when concentrated in one area of the floor.
 This has been a serious factor in choosing a venue for our float centre.
 The float centre floor has been assessed by a structural engineer for safety.